EleutherAI/lm-evaluation-harness/README.md

 pip install -e ".[gptq]"
 ```

-## Support

-The best way to get support is to open an issue on this repo or join the [EleutherAI discord server](discord.gg/eleutherai).
-The `#lm-thunderdome` channel is dedicated to developing this project and the `#release-discussion` channel is for recieving support for our releases.

 ## Basic Usage

 > **Note**: When reporting results from eval harness, please include the task versions (shown in `results["versions"]`) for reproducibility.
 This allows bug fixes to tasks while also ensuring that previously reported scores are reproducible.
 See the [Task Versioning](#task-versioning) section for more info.